Sophia2025-qf/backtesting_system/README.md

 # Key Features

-1. Localized design: The system is 100% localized, protecting your strategies to the fullest.
+1. Localized design: The system ensures 100% localization and privacy protection, safeguarding your strategies with utmost security.

 2. Flexible asset support: The system supports a wide range of asset classes, including stocks, indexes, funds, futures, and options, catering to diverse trading strategies.